 The Round Hill area will ultimately be served by two wastewater treatment plants.
 The area immediately west of Route 37, including Winchester Medical Center - West Campus and Round Hill Crossing are currently served by the Opequon Water Reclamation Facility.
 The transmission lines serving this facility have limited capacity.
 Therefore, future development south of Route 50 and also west of Round Hill Crossing are planned to be served by the Parkins Mill Wastewater Treatment Plant.
-Future development proposals will need to demonstrate that sufficient sewer capacity exists.
+An expansion of the Parkins Mill Plant has been designed and the expanded plant should be operational in